ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 This is the way to group consumers so the processing of event is parallelized.
 The number of consumers in a group is the same as the number of partition defined in a topic.
 We are detailinh consumer group implementation in [this note](./consumers.md)

-### Kafka Stream Details

-I recommend reading this excellent introduction from Jay Kreps @confluent: [Kafka stream made simple](https://www.confluent.io/blog/introducing-kafka-streams-stream-processing-made-simple/) to get a good understanding of why Kafka stream was created.
-To summarize, **Kafka** Stream has the following capabilities:
-* Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
-It uses producer / consumer, stateful storage and consumer groups.
-It treats both past and future data the same way.
-* Embedded library for your application to use.
-* Integrate tables for state persistence with streams of events.
-* Consumes continuous real time flows of records and publish new flows.
-* Supports exactly-once processing semantics to guarantee that each record will be processed once and only once even when there is a failure.
-* Stream APIs transform, aggregate and enrich data, per record with milli second latency, from one topic to another one.
-* Supports stateful and windowing operations by processing one record at a time.
-* Can be integrated in java application.
-No need for separate processing cluster.
-It is a Java API.
-But a Stream app is executed outside of the broker code, which is different than message flow in an ESB.
-* Elastic, highly scalable, fault tolerance, it can recover from failure.

 ## Architecture